sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/performance.md

 command will print out the allocated capacity.

-If significant throttling events/rate is observed here, the preallocated IOPs can be increased with the `hadoop s3guard set-capacity` command, or through the AWS Console.
+If significant throttling events/rate is observed here, the pre-allocated IOPs can be increased with the `hadoop s3guard set-capacity` command, or through the AWS Console.
 Throttling events in S3Guard are noted in logs, and also in the S3A metrics `s3guard_metadatastore_throttle_rate` and